-In 2011, San Mateo County adopted an updated North Fair Oaks Community Plan, based on extensive community input and assessment of community needs and goals.
+In 2011, San Mateo County adopted the North Fair Oaks Community Plan, based on extensive community input and assessment of community needs and goals.
 The Community Plan establishes goals and policies for the development of North Fair Oaks over the next 25 to 30 years.
 Subsequently, the County adopted new zoning regulations for various areas of North Fair Oaks, implementing the broader land use and development goals and policies in the Community Plan through more refined and specific development regulations.
-These new zoning districts included higher density commercial-residential mixeduse districts along El Camino Real (CMU-1, NMU-ECR), 5th Avenue (CMU-1, CMU-2) Middlefield Road (NMU, CMU-3), and the areas around the crossing of Middlefield Road and the Dumbarton Rail line (CMU-3).
+These new zoning districts included higher density commercial-residential mixed-use districts along El Camino Real (CMU-1, NMU-ECR), 5th Avenue (CMU-1, CMU-2) Middlefield Road (NMU, CMU-3), and the areas around the crossing of Middlefield Road and the Dumbarton Rail line (CMU-3).

-Since adoption of these districts, implementation of the regulations has revealed areas that could be improved for clarity and ease of implementation, and to address various inconsistencies and minor errors in the zoning text.
-In addition, a number of new state laws regarding housing production, including Density Bonus law, the Housing Accountability Act, and others have made some provisions of the zoning regulations inapplicable to many or most projects in these zoning districts.
+Since adoption of the zoning districts listed above, implementation of the regulations has revealed areas that could be improved for clarity and ease of implementation, and to address various inconsistencies and minor errors in the zoning text.
+In addition, a number of new state laws regarding housing production, including California Density Bonus law, the Housing Accountability Act, newly adopted AB 2097, AB 2011 and others have made some provisions of the zoning regulations inapplicable to many projects in these zoning districts.
 The County, like most jurisdictions, is also experiencing housing shortages, and foresees the eventual inability to provide sufficient housing to meet its share of regional need without identifying additional areas for higher density housing production.